Eintracht Braunschweig: Foundation and early years

-Eintracht Braunschweig was founded as the football and cricket club FuCC Eintracht 1895 in 1895, became FC Eintracht von 1895 in 1906, then SV Eintracht in 1920.
+Eintracht Braunschweig was founded as the football and cricket club FuCC Eintracht 1895 in 1895, became FC Eintracht von 1895 in 1906, and then SV Eintracht in 1920.

-The team has a colorful history and it quickly became one of northern Germany's favorite sides.
+The team has a colourful history and it quickly became one of northern Germany's favourite sides.
 In 1900, Eintracht Braunschweig was among the founding members of the German Football Association (DFB).
-It enjoyed success early on, playing in the upper tier league, winning the Northern German championship in 1908 and 1913, and placing three players on the Germany national team by 1914.
+It enjoyed success early on, playing in the upper-tier league, winning the Northern German championship in 1908 and 1913, and placing three players on the Germany national team by 1914.
 Under the Third Reich, the team played in the Gauliga Niedersachsen and managed two appearances in the national final rounds.
-In 1942–43, Eintracht Braunschweig went into the national championship play-offs as one of the main favourites.
+According to a book about the Massaker von Prerau, the mass murderer Karol Pazúr played for Eintracht Braunschweig in 1940.
+In 1942–43, Eintracht Braunschweig went into the national championship play-offs as one of the favourites.
 The team under manager Georg "Schorsch" Knöpfle had just won the newly formed Gauliga Südhannover-Braunschweig with a record of 17 wins and 1 draw in 18 games, scoring 146 goals in the process.
-After a convincing 5–1 win over Victoria Hamburg in the first round, the draw saw the club paired with the other big favorites for the title, Helmut Schön's Dresdner SC.
-Dresden won the game held in Dresden with 4–0 and subsequently went on to win the German championship with an undefeated season.
+After a convincing 5–1 win over Victoria Hamburg in the first round, the draw saw the club paired with the other favourites for the title, Helmut Schön's Dresdner SC.
+Dresden won the game held in Dresden with 4–0, and subsequently won the German championship, with an undefeated season.

 Post-war football

 As part of the denazification of Germany after World War II, the British authorities dissolved all previously existing sports clubs in Braunschweig and demanded the creation of a single, united sports club for the city.
 As such, Eintracht Braunschweig was merged into the new club TSV Braunschweig on 2 November 1945.
 TSV Braunschweig finally took on the club's current name, Braunschweiger TSV Eintracht von 1895, on 1 April 1949.

-The club continued to play in the top division – now the Oberliga Nord – after the war, with the exception of a single season (1952–53) spent in tier II.
+The club continued to play in the top division – now the Oberliga Nord – after the war, except a single season (1952–53) spent in tier II.
 The side was touched by tragedy in 1949 when goalkeeper Gustav Fähland died of internal bleeding a few days after being injured during a game in a collision with a Werder Bremen striker.
 Another appearance in the final round of the national championship came in 1958.